 Working Memory and Retrieval Reconstruction

-Retrieval practice boosts memory by engaging working memory (Bjork, 1992).
-Learners try to recall information, activating related memory cues (Tulving, 1983).
-Working memory reconstructs knowledge from partial information (Anderson, 1983; Reder, 1982).
-This strengthens long-term storage (Baddeley, 2000).
+Retrieval practice helps memory because it uses working memory (Bjork, 1992).
+When learners try to recall information, they switch on linked memory cues (Tulving, 1983).
+Working memory then rebuilds knowledge from small pieces of information (Anderson, 1983; Reder, 1982).
+This makes long-term storage stronger (Baddeley, 2000).

-Constructing memories is hard work, say Karpicke and Blunt (2011).
-Re-reading allows learners to recognise information, not actively recall it.
-Recognition and recall differ (Anderson, 1983; Bjork, 1975).
-Recognition uses presented cues, while recall builds memories from within.
+Karpicke and Blunt (2011) argue that building memories takes effort.
+Re-reading helps learners recognise information, but it does not make them recall it for themselves.
+Recognition and recall are different processes (Anderson, 1983; Bjork, 1975).
+Recognition uses cues that are given, while recall rebuilds the memory from within.

-The effort of recall under reduced retrieval strength is what drives storage strength upward.
-This is also why simply making material more vivid, colourful, or interesting does not reliably increase long-term retention.
-Visual presentation affects encoding quality (which is the domain of cognitive load theory), but it does not address the retrieval dynamics that determine whether encoded information becomes durably stored.
-Storage strength is built through retrieval, not through re-exposure, regardless of how well-designed that re-exposure is.
+Visual presentation can affect encoding quality, which is the domain of cognitive load theory.
+But it does not deal with the retrieval dynamics that decide whether encoded information becomes durably stored.
+Storage strength is built through retrieval, not through re-exposure, even when that re-exposure is well designed.

-Classroom example (Year 7 History): A teacher creates a beautiful and well-organised revision display on the causes of the Norman Conquest.
-Students enjoy consulting it and can answer questions about it confidently while it is on the wall.
-When the display is removed and students are asked to recall the causes from memory two weeks later, performance drops sharply.
-A parallel class instead uses five-minute brain dumps at the start of three subsequent lessons, writing everything they remember from memory.
-Their recall two weeks later is significantly better than the class with the display, despite (or because of) the greater apparent difficulty of the task.
+Classroom example (Year 7 History): A teacher creates a beautiful, well-organised revision display on the causes of the Norman Conquest.
+Learners enjoy using it and answer questions confidently while it is on the wall.
+Two weeks after the display is removed, they are asked to recall the causes from memory, and performance drops sharply.

 The Forgetting-Learning Loop: How We Build Long-Term Memory infographic for teachers